Chat with us, powered by LiveChat

 He has a strict “7 times a day” diet that he follows for six days and have one cheat day.
 He believes that you need to be careful on your cheat day as well, so not to hinder your training the next day.
 Now that’s what you call dedication.

-As scary and over the top this may seem, this is what Hafþór Júlíus Björnsson eats daily.
+As scary and over the top this may seem, this is what Hafþór Júlíus Björnsson eats daily:

 He consumes 30 to 35 glasses of water every day and makes sure to have two glasses of water before each meal.

 He also has two servings of glutamine and one serving of creatine both before and after a workout, three scoops of blended whey protein immediately after the workout and 4 square of flapjacks, 1 hour before the workout.
-That made me full just writing about it.

 The Mountain’s Workout